ruffrey/pnger/README.md

 ## Build platform

 pnger builds on any platform, runs on any platform.
-Some png libraries must be built on the deployment platform.
+So it can be prebuilt on your mac and deployed elsewhere.

 ## License